ReproNim/module-dataprocessing/_episodes/05-dataflows.md

 teaching: 15
 exercises: 0
 questions:
-- "How do we conduct reproducible analysis?"
+- "How do use dataflow tools?"
 objectives:
 - Understand the conceptual pieces that make up reproducible research.
 - Learn where to go for information